LEARN-LK/lms/Adding users.md

 3. Under the Manage authentication page in the common settings section, in the Self-registration dropdown, select Email-based self-registration.
 <img src="https://github.com/LEARN-LK/lms/assets/143775988/26ab0238-8cc5-4e3e-bd89-beec49568990" alt="image" style="max-width: 100%;width: 500px;">

+4. Configure the following settings:

+Allowed email domains: Optionally, you can restrict self-registration to specific email domains.
+Email confirmation message: This is the email that will be sent to users to confirm their registration.
+Resending the confirmation email: This setting allows users to request a new confirmation email if they do not receive the original one.
+Support contact: This is the email address that users can contact if they have problems with self-registration.

+5. Click the Save changes button.